 - Create Style Preset - Create a new object style preset from the selected object.
 This is similar to the linked object styles, except that when using presets, changes on the preset are not mirrored on all objects using that preset.

 - Open with Location - Open a new Layers panel, fixed to the current editing context.
 By default, the current editing context is the current canvas.
 If a layer or group is isolated, the current editing context will be the content of that layer or group.
-Multiple Layers panel instances can be used to access objects from an other canvas, or from a specific layer or group, while having current canvas in the main layers panel.
+Multiple Layers panel instances can be used to access objects from an other canvas, or from a specific layer or group, while having the current canvas in the main layers panel.

 - Open with Document - Open a new Layers panel, fixed to the current document.
-When multiple documents are opened, a layers panel can be fixed to a document that may become inactive (but still remain opened).
+When multiple documents are opened, a separate layers panel can be fixed to a document that may become inactive (but still remain opened).
 Opening layers panel instances on inactive documents can be used to copy and reuse objects from that document.

 Using Multiple Layer Panels